simonemiar/over8teen/README.md

 # over8teen

 ### Overview
 > Small project I did for my part-time job as a bartender as in both nightclubs, music venues and cocktail bars.
-> Here I saw a tendency that a lot of my colleagues had a hard time counter backwards on when people where old enough to be served alcohol
+> Here I saw a tendency that a lot of my colleagues had a hard time counter backwards on when people where old enough to be served alcohol.
-> I have seen over sites during this, but never with the specific date and a ability for dark mode
+> I have seen over sites during this, but never with the specific date and a ability for dark mode.
-> Therefore i decided to create over8teen
+> Therefore i decided to create over8teen.

 ### Features
 * Light and dark mode theme toggle.